The General Position Problem: A Survey: General Position Number

-For general Cartesian products, we have the following lower bound proved in~\cite[Theorem~3.1]{Ghorbani-2021}, while the equality conditions are from~\cite[Theorems 3.7, 3.8]{Tian-2021a}.
-A graph is a {\em generalised complete graph} if it is obtained by the join of an isolated vertex with a disjoint union of one or more complete graphs.
+Tian and Xu followed with the following related result, where a graph is a {\em generalised complete graph} if it is obtained by the join of an isolated vertex with a disjoint union of one or more complete graphs.